joinpursuit/AC_4_Web/units/fundamentals/lessons/functions/arguments_and_closures_update.md

 ```
 Like we've seen before, this is a function `greeting` that returns another function.
 I could give the returned function a name, but have decided to leave it anonymous because I don't _need_ to name it.

-So, if invoke the function `greeting('hello')` the output will be `[Function]` which is the inner function returned.
+So, if we invoke the function `greeting('hello')` the output will be `[Function]` which is the inner function returned.
 If I want to invoke _this_ inner function I could do so by invoking greeting twice at the same time.
 Like this: `greeting('hello')('Corey')`.
 This will return the output 'hello Corey'.

 Using this concept to our advantage, we can save the initial returned inner function as different variables with different greetings, like so:
 ``` js